Supercolbat/RoBot/README.md

 RoBot.start()
 ```
-# How to make RoBot Plugins
+# How to create RoBot Plugins
 RoBot comes with a framework for making plugins, however you will have to import/loadstring a different file.
 Note that you can do the same steps even if you want the plugin to be in the same script where you created `_G.RBCONFIG`, which from now on will be called the controller.

 The first thing you want to do is import the framework and create a new plugin as shown below.